 Which Editing Software Should I use?

-Final Cut, may seem limited depending on who you ask, I have yet to encounter anything Final Cut couldn't do that Premiere could do (unless you count the LUT thing I brought up in the video).
+Final Cut, may seem limited depending on who you ask, but I have yet to encounter anything Final Cut couldn't do that Premiere could do in its current iteration.
 It's growing more powerful every day, especially with the new addition of 360 video editing.
-It also has whats called a, "magnetic timeline" which is hard to explain to you unless you've used it before (I love it).
+It also has what's called a, "magnetic timeline" which is hard to explain to you unless you've used it before (I love it).
 I hate that I can't use my $1,500 Windows gaming rig to edit though, because you can only use Final Cut on Macs.

 Davinci is free (unless you want more complex features), and you can do a hell of a lot with it, audio, titles, etc. But it, just like Final Cut, is viewed as limited by some, even though that stigma is just plain wrong.
 Color correcting is what it's most notorious for, but the whole thing is amazing.
 I love the node systems, they're super intuitive.